-The $yAA_x$, by sex and cause, are calculated based on the decline in the $yM_x$ for the period 2007 through 2017, and distributed by 21 age groups, 5 2 sexes, and 5 causes of death.
-6 The values are calculated as the complement of the exponential of the slope of the least-squares line through the logarithms of the $yM_x$.
+The $yAA_x$, by sex and cause, are calculated based on the decline in the $yM_x$ for the period 2008 through 2019, and distributed by 21 age groups, 4 2 sexes, and 6 causes of death.
+5 The values are calculated as the complement of the exponential of the slope of the least-squares line through the logarithms of the $yM_x$.

 The assumed ultimate values for the central death rates ($yAA_x^u$), as set by the Board of Trustees of the OASDI Trust Funds, are assumed to be reached in the 25th year of the 75-year projection period.
-These ultimate values are specified by five causes of death for the following five age groups: under 15, 15-49, 50-64, 65-84, and 85 and older.
+These ultimate values are specified by six causes of death for the following five age groups: under 15, 15-49, 50-64, 65-84, and 85 and older.
 Male and female values are assumed to be equal to each other.

-The starting values of $yAA_x$, by the 21 age groups, sex, and cause, are assumed to equal the percentage reductions in log linear regressions of $yM_x$ for the period 2007-2017 when that percentage reduction is non-negative.
+The starting values of $yAA_x$, by the 21 age groups, sex, and cause, are assumed to equal the percentage reductions in log linear regressions of $yM_x$ for the period 2008-19 when that percentage reduction is nonnegative.
 However, if that percentage reduction is negative, then the starting values are assumed to be 75 percent of the percentage reduction.
+The weights are 0.2, 0.4, 0.6, and 0.8 for the earliest four years of the 12 years and are 1.0 for all other years.
 Available Medicare preliminary data is used for overall levels with the last available NCHS data year cause of death percentages carrying forward.
 For each year after the last data year, the $yAA_x$ are calculated by transitioning from the starting values of $yAA_x$ to the Trustees' assumed ultimate values, $yAA_x^u$.
 This is accomplished by repeating the following steps for each historical year after the last data year and for the first 24 years of the projection:

-5 Age groups are: 0, 1-4, 5-9, 10-14, ..., 90-94, and 95+
+4 Age groups are: 0, 1-4, 5-9, 10-14, ..., 90-94, and 95+

-6 The five causes of death are: Cardiovascular Disease, Cancer, Violence, Respiratory Disease, and Other.
+5 The six causes of death are: Cardiovascular Disease, Cancer, Accidents and Violence, Respiratory Disease, Dementia, and All Other.